akkapakasaikiran/fmx-animation/README.md

 ## Declaration
 We hereby declare that this assignment is our own work, and we have not copied it from anywhere.
 We have taken help from the [tutorials](https://github.com/paragchaudhuri/cs475-tutorials) provided by Prof. Parag Chaudhari for a lot of the base code.
-For shading and texturing, [LearnOpenGL](https://learnopengl.com/Getting-started/) was invaluable and we have importd some code from there as well.
+For shading and texturing, [Learn OpenGL](https://learnopengl.com/) was invaluable and we have borrowed some code from there as well.
 We have also referred to the official website of GLFW and GLM.

 ## Running the code